mrocklin/thesis/blas-lapack-implementations.md

 The ubiquity of numerical linear algebra makes it an attractive candidate for mature parallel solutions.
 All computational kernels expressible as BLAS/LAPACK computations may be automatically parallelized if a robust solution can be found for distributed numerical linear algebra.

-Much of this work exists for sparse systems which are not part of the BLAS/LAPACK system.
+Much of this work exists for sparse systems that are not part of the BLAS/LAPACK system.
 See notes on PETSc and Trilinos in \ref{sec:numerics} and \ref{sec:trilinos} for more details.

-In the case of dense linear algebra, data parallelism is most often acheived through blocking.
+In the case of dense linear algebra, data parallelism is most often achieved through blocking.
 Input arrays are blocked or tiled and then each operation manages distributed computation by managing sequential operations on blocks.
 A distributed GEMM may be achieved through many smaller sequential GEMMs on computational nodes.
 More sophisticated computations, like SYMM or POSV, may make use of a variety of sequential operations.

 Occasionally communication is handled by a separate abstraction.
 For performance reasons these are often built off of or resemble MPI at a low level.